Environmental Science Research Projects at the 8th Symposium of Rising Scholars

 4 minute read

-At Polygence’s 8th Symposium for Rising Scholars, over 160 scholars presented their research projects.
-Today I will highlight a few of the projects from the environmental science session of the symposium.
+At Polygence’s 8th Symposium for Rising Scholars (in the Spring of 2023), over 160 scholars presented their student research projects.
+Today, I will highlight a few of the projects from the environmental science session of the symposium.
 I was really impressed by all of the hard work the students put into their projects.
 While I’m not an environmental scientist, every student presented their work in a clear and accessible manner.
 Keep reading to learn more about their fascinating research!

 Create a research project tailored to your interests and your schedule